marcbey/mwa/README.md

 - For local file access, some browsers may block fetch/head requests; prefer running a local server for full functionality.

 ## Adding images
-- Home slider: add `assets/images/mwa-tattoo-home-011.jpeg`, `...012.jpeg`, etc. (3-digit, no gaps).
+- Home slider: add `assets/images/mwa-tattoo-home-011.jpeg`, `...012.jpeg`, etc. (3-digit, no gaps) and update the slide markup as needed.
-- Gallery: add AVIF files to `assets/big-gallery/` and reference them in the filenames array inside `gallery.html` (and `en/gallery.html`) if you expand beyond the current list.
+- Gallery: add JPEG files following the existing patterns in `assets/images/` and extend the filename list in `gallery.html` / `en/gallery.html` if you want to include more.